≡ Menu

 Pay off your mortgage or invest?
 This calculator will help you decide

-When interest rates are high or rising, many private investors wonder: “Should I pay off my mortgage or invest?”
+When interest rates are high or rising, you might wonder: “Should I pay off my mortgage or invest?
+Which strategy will put me financially ahead in the long run?”

-Persistently low interest rates have made larger mortgages affordable.
+Very low interest rates following the global financial crisis made larger mortgages much more affordable.

-At the same time, the returns from sensible passive investment have trounced the savings from paying down your mortgage.
+At the same time, strong returns from investing trounced the relatively low savings you made from paying down your mortgage instead.

-Paying off a mortgage will always be worth considering.
+It was a reminder that paying off a mortgage will always be worth considering.
 Debt can be deadly.
-Owning your home outright is financially liberating.
+Owning your home outright can be financially liberating, whereas running a mortgage comes with risks.

 Very few people who pay off their mortgage regret it.